clcoffey/innershift.github.io/content/english/coaching.md

 ##################### Call to action #####################
 call_to_action:
   enable : true
-  title : "Begin Your InnerShift" content : "Book a 30-minute Free Alignment Call and create space for real change."
+  title_cta : "Begin Your InnerShift"
+  content : "Book a 30-minute Free Alignment Call and create space for real change."
   button:
     enable : true